mpv-player/mpv/DOCS/man/lua.rst

 ``mp.register_event``.
 It will also handle timers added with ``mp.add_timeout`` and similar (by waiting with a timeout).

-Since mpv 0.6.0, the player will wait until the script is fully loaded before continuing normal operation.
+The player will wait until the script is fully loaded before continuing normal operation.
 The player considers a script as fully loaded as soon as it starts waiting for mpv events (or it exits).
 In practice this means the player will more or less hang until the script returns from the main chunk (and ``mp_event_loop`` is called), or the script calls ``mp_event_loop`` or ``mp.dispatch_events`` directly.
 This is done to make it possible for a script to fully setup event handlers etc. before playback actually starts.
-In older mpv versions, this happened asynchronously.
-With mpv 0.29.0, this changes slightly, and it merely waits for scripts to be loaded in this manner before starting playback as part of the player initialization phase.
 Scripts run though initialization in parallel.
-This might change again.

 mp functions
 ------------